bobjones09/Final_project/README.md

 <b>How do I get started?</b><br>
   Download all the files and start from index.html

-<b>Sources I used for this project</b>
+<b>Sources I used for this project</b><br>
-  https://thispersondoesnotexist.com/     for the human pictures https://www.thiscatdoesnotexist.com/    for the cat pictures https://thisstartupdoesnotexist.com/    for fake job websites
+  https://thispersondoesnotexist.com/     for the human pictures<br>
+  https://www.thiscatdoesnotexist.com/    for the cat pictures<br>
+  https://thisstartupdoesnotexist.com/    for fake job websites<br>